Why?

 Using this setup is very simple:

-file following the example provided in the github repo - run
+- create the .envfile following the example provided in the github repo

 - enjoy :)